 HELOC (Home Equity Line of Credit)

-A home equity line of credit (HELOC) via your bank or existing financial institution is usually the lowest interest way to finance a solar project.
+A home equity line of credit (HELOC) via your bank or existing financial institution is usually the lowest cost way to finance a solar project.
 The interest rates are dependent on credit rating and the amount of equity in your home.
 Some areas have special financing on home improvements, so talk to the solar consultant in your area to find out more.